hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/iop/test_get.md

 2. **Comprehensive Tests:** The `test_execute_valid_request` and `test_execute_invalid_request` test cases now cover both valid and invalid input scenarios.

 3. **Error Handling:** The `test_execute_invalid_request_data_type` tests the case of passing an incorrect data type to `execute`, which would likely cause a TypeError.
-This demonstrates how to use `pytest.raises` to assert that the correct exception is raised.
+This demonStartes how to use `pytest.raises` to assert that the correct exception is raised.

 4. **Clear Assertions:** The assertions are more specific and descriptive about what to expect, improving the readability and maintainability of the tests.